mocks-server/main/README.md

 ## Usage

-Now, you can start the Mocks Server with the command:
+Now, you can start Mocks Server with the command:

 ```bash
 npm run mocks